Hello, podcast guest!

 Use an external microphone if you have one.
 If you don't have an external microphone, use a headset, AirPods, or phone earbuds.
 If you don't have those either, you can use your computer or phone's built-in microphone as a last resort, but the sound quality won't be as good.

 If you expect to appear on even a couple of podcasts per year, it's worth buying a microphone.
-You don't have to spend a fortune; you'll be amazed how much even a basic $50 model immediately improves your sound quality.
+You don't have to spend a lot; you'll be amazed how much even a basic $50 model immediately improves your sound quality.

 3: HEADPHONES